viepovsky/-Car-Service-Garage-Frontend/README.md

 ## 3. Vaadin

 I used Vaadin to create the frontend, and while the design is not very good-looking, it effectively shows the backend's functionalities.
 Additionally, the application is fully responsive and can be accessed on any device.
+Click to see actual application views: [**Application views**](https://github.com/viepovsky/Car-Service-Garage-Frontend/edit/master/README.md#8-application-views)

 ## 4. Usage of external API